 Name of person making reservation

 Name of group/organization

-Date of meeting Time of meeting to
+Date of meetingto

 Purpose of meeting

 Number of persons in group

-Although there is no charge for using the program room, we ask you to consider making a free will donation to help offset the operating expenses and general wear on the program room.
+Although there is no charge for using the program room, we ask you to consider making a fourth domain of the program room. free will

+Staff Only:

-Scheduled when library is not open with library director approval: • \$25.00 Deposit Paid \$20.00 hourly charge: Amount 1 Donated Number of Hours
+Reservations scheduled when the library is not open (with library director's approval)

+• \$25.00 deposit:

+Paid

+Refunded Donated

+• \$20.00 hourly charge:

+Amount Paid \$ Number of Hours

 I understand that I am responsible for my group using the facility in an orderly manner and leaving it in good condition.
-I have received /read a copy of the Program Room Policy, and will see that our group abides by this policy.
+I have received and read a copy of the Program Room Policy and will see that our group abides by this policy.

-Signed Phone 6
+Signed Phone

-Date of application\\\\\
+Date of application